gauthierbl/kube-playground/local-docker-images-example/readme.md

 If the docker image is not tagged the docker image id won't work with Kubernetes.

-the kubectl command for the deployment must include `imagePullPolicy: Never` in the yaml manifest to stop Kubernetes from trying to pull the image from a remote repo.
+The kubectl command for the deployment must include `imagePullPolicy: Never` in the yaml manifest to stop Kubernetes from trying to pull the image from a remote repo.